Varadha24/butler_robot/README.md

 ### ROS Nodes
 The system consists of the following ROS nodes:

-1. **order_listener**: Listens for incoming orders and triggers the robot's movement.
+1. **robot_butler_node**: Handles the main control flow of the robot, managing tasks such as receiving orders, delegating movements, and coordinating confirmations and cancellations.
-2. **movement_controller**: Controls the robot's movements based on the current task.
+2. **robot_movement**: Controls the robot's navigation to predefined locations including the kitchen, tables, and home position using ROS navigation stack.
-3. **confirmation_listener**: Listens for confirmation signals from the kitchen or tables.
-4. **timeout_handler**: Manages timeouts and ensures the robot returns to home if not attended.
+3. **order_handler**: Manages the queue and execution of incoming orders, ensuring efficient processing of single and multiple orders.
+4. **confirmation_handler**: Handles the confirmation process from the kitchen and tables, implementing timeout mechanisms to manage unattended tasks.
+5. **cancellation_handler**: Manages the logic for order cancellations, ensuring the robot returns to the appropriate positions based on the stage of the task.
+6. **utils**: Provides utility functions for logging, configuration loading, and other common tasks used across the project's modules.

 ### PROJECT STRUCTURE:
 butler_robot/